 Samsung turned to big batteries and a more efficient 5-nanometer processor for powering its latest Galaxy S21 phones.
 Based on our testing, you'll see mixed results depending on which model you buy.

 Things look good for the 6.8-inch Galaxy S21 Ultra, which lands on our best phone battery life list by lasting nearly 11.5 hours on a single charge in our battery test.
-The Galaxy S21, which features a smaller 6.2-inch display, didn't fare as well, tapping out just before the 10-hour mark.
+Both the 6.7-inch Galaxy S21 Plus and 6.2-inch Galaxy S21 didn't fare as well, tapping out just before the 10-hour mark.
 That's about average for a smartphone.

 - Best phones: Where Samsung's new device rank